traefik/traefik/docs/content/providers/file.md

 If you're in a hurry, maybe you'd rather go through the [dynamic configuration](../reference/dynamic-configuration/file.md) references and the [static configuration](../reference/static-configuration/overview.md).

+!!! warning "Limitations"

+    With the file provider, Traefik listen to the file system notifications to update the dynamic configuration.

+    If you use a mounted/binded file system in your orchestrator (like docker or kubernetes), the way the files are linked may be a source of errors.
+    If the link between the file systems is broken, when a source file/directory is changed/renamed, nothing will be reported to the linked file/directory, so the file system notifications will be neither triggered neither catched.

+    For example, in docker, if the host file is renamed, the link with the mounted file will be broken and the container file will not be updated.
+    To avoid this kind of issue, a good practice is to:

+    * set the Traefik [**directory**](#directory) configuration with the parent directory
+    * mount/bind the parent directory

+    As it is very difficult to listen to all file system notifications, Traefik use [fsnotify](https://github.com/fsnotify/fsnotify).
+    If using a directory with a mounted directory does not fix your issue, please check your file system compatibility with fsnotify.

 ### `filename`

 Defines the path of the configuration file.